godotengine/godot-website/collections/_article/godot-engine-reaches-2-0-stable.md

 #### Scene inheritance

-Begining Godot 2.0 scenes can not only be instanced but also inherited.
+Beginning Godot 2.0 scenes can not only be instanced but also inherited.
 This allows many interesting use cases such as:

 * Having a base scene (ie, enemy, collectable, obstacle, etc.) with a node hierarchy common to all (like explosions, shines, indicators, etc), and then extend it for each class.
 * Making non-destructive changes to a scene that was imported (ie a 3D scene, etc.)